dwightjack/vue-types/docs/guide/installation.md

 Anyway, here is the list of available entry points:

 - `vue-types.modern.js`: ES module for environments [supporting it](https://caniuse.com/es6-module).
-This is the default entry point for Node 14+, Webpack 5+, Rollup and other tools with native support for ES Modules (like [Vite](https://vitejs.dev/) and [Snowpack](https://www.snowpack.dev/)).
+This is the default entry point for Node 14+, Webpack 5+, Rollup and other tools with native support for ES Modules (like [Vite](https://vitejs.dev/), Vue CLI 5 and [Snowpack](https://www.snowpack.dev/)).
 - `vue-types.m.js`: ES5 compiled version exported as ES module.
-This is the default entry point for Webpack 4 and frameworks like [Nuxt 2](https://nuxtjs.org/)
+This is the default entry point for Webpack 4 and frameworks like [Nuxt 2](https://nuxtjs.org/) and [Vue CLI 4](https://cli.vuejs.org/)
 - `vue-types.cjs`: ES5 compiled version exported as CommonJS module.
 This is the default entry point for Node 12 and older and tools not supporting ES Modules.
 - `vue-types.umd.js`: ES5 compiled version bundled as UMD module.
 This entry point can be used when loading VueTypes from a `<script src="...">` tag or from a CDN.
 It's the default entry point for [unpkg](https://unpkg.com/).